 Please note that rooms are mixed gender and we cannot accommodate single-sex or private rooms in the Volunteer House.

 During our busiest months (June to September) you may be placed at alternative accommodation.
 This could be a nearby guesthouse or one of our summer Volunteer Houses.

 You will be provided with breakfast and dinner from Monday to Friday.
 You will need to purchase your own lunch during the working week (Mon-Fri) and all meals at the weekend.
-Please note that although the Volunteer House has a kitchen, this is quite small and makes cooking meals difficult if the house is very busy, so it may be easier to eat out.
+Please note that although the Volunteer House has a kitchen, this is quite small and makes cooking meals difficult if the house is very busy, so it may be easier to eat out for lunch and at weekends.
 You should budget around £40 per week for meals not included.

 If you fancy eating out there are plenty of cafes, restaurants and local amenities in the surrounding area.
 Long Street, Cape Town’s premier nightlife destination is only 10 minutes away by public transport.

 Here is an example of the meals you can expect:

 * Our team will do their best to cater for any dietary requirements but there may be instances where you may need to purchase alternative ingredients at your own expense.

 During your time with PMGY in South Africa you will stay at our Volunteer House which is located right in the middle of the reserve compound.
 The accommodation is basic but comfortable and offers a friendly and lively atmosphere.
 You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way.